Eel River (California): Discharge

 Average flow of the Eel River varies widely due to its location, which places it more or less directly in the path of Pineapple Express-type winter storms.
-In the Mediterranean climate of its basin, almost all precipitation falls in the winter and wet season flows can be enormous, while the summer and early autumn provide only minimal precipitation, if any, allowing the sometimes mighty river to slow to a trickle.
-At the mouth, the Eel River produces an estimated annual runoff of 6.9 e6acre.ft per year, or about 9500 cuft/s.
-The Eel's maximum recorded flow of 936000 cuft/s on December 23, 1964 was the largest peak discharge of any California river in recorded history, and one of the largest peaks recorded in the world relative to the size of its drainage basin.
+In the Mediterranean climate of its basin, almost all precipitation falls in the winter, and wet-season flows can be enormous, while the summer and early autumn provide only minimal precipitation, if any, causing the sometimes-mighty river to slow to a trickle.
+At its mouth, the Eel River produces an estimated annual runoff of 6.9 e6acre.ft per year, or about 9500 cuft/s.
+The Eel's maximum recorded flow of 936000 cuft/s on December 23, 1964, was the largest peak discharge of any California river in recorded history, and one of the largest peaks recorded in the world relative to the size of its drainage basin.
 In contrast, during the dry months of July through September, the river achieves nearly zero flow.

-The lowermost United States Geological Survey (USGS) streamgage on the Eel where flow volume is measured is at Scotia, where an annual mean of 7309 cuft/s, or 5.3 e6acre.ft per year, was recorded between 1910 and 2012.
+The lowermost United States Geological Survey (USGS) stream gauge on the Eel where flow volume is measured is at Scotia, where an annual mean of 7309 cuft/s, or 5.3 e6acre.ft per year, was recorded between 1910 and 2012.
 This station measures runoff from an area of 3113 mi2, or 85 percent of the basin; however it does not include the flow of the Van Duzen River, which joins several miles downstream.
 Monthly average flows at Scotia range from 19700 cuft/s in January to 138 cuft/s in September – a 143:1 difference.
 The annual means also experience huge variations, with a high of 12.5 e6acre.ft, or 17300 cuft/s, in 1983, and a low of 410000 acre.ft, or 563 cuft/s, in 1977.

 Reduction in flow occurs in part due to deliberate water diversion from the Eel to the Russian River watershed by the Pacific Gas and Electric Company's Potter Valley Project, located to the south in Mendocino County.
-Although the effect on the total annual flow is negligible (only about 3 percent of the total flow of the Eel River) the impact is much larger during the dry season, when the Eel's already low natural flows are further reduced by diversions.
-Since 2004 the dams used by the project have been required to provide additional flow to the Eel River during the dry season, primarily to mitigate the negative impacts the Project has on fish populations.
+Although the effect on the total annual flow is negligible (only about 3 percent of the total flow of the Eel River) the impact is much larger during the dry season, when the Eel's already-low natural flows are further reduced by diversions.
+Since 2004 the dams used by the project have been required to provide additional flow to the Eel River during the dry season, primarily to mitigate the negative impacts the project has on fish populations.